 You can also set specific micronutrient and macronutrient targets.
 Whether you’re trying to boost fat calories on a low-carb diet, or simply increase vitamin C intake, this is a sweet feature.

-You can even set a weight loss target, and use Chronometer to track your progress.
-And yes keto dieters, Chronometer has a keto calculator to track your macros.
+You can even set a weight loss target, and use Cronometer to track your progress.
+And yes keto dieters, Cronometer has a keto calculator to track your macros.

 Rating: 4.7 on iOS, 4.6 on Android